369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/knn/README.md

 ```

-We will also need the help of a function to return the eucledean distance
+We will also need the help of a function to return the euclidean distance
 ```
-def eucledean_distance(x1, x2):
+def euclidean_distance(x1, x2):
     return np.sqrt(np.sum((x1 - x2) ** 2))

 ```